osrf/gazebo_tutorials/ros_wrapper_versions/tutorial.md

    from the osrfoundation repository, which will install the `gazebo9` package.
  * Use catkin workspaces to compile the rest of the software used from source.

-### Gazebo 8.x series

-The OSRF repository provides `-gazebo8-` versions of ROS/Kinetic or ROS/Lunar gazebo wrappers (`gazebo8_ros_pkgs`) which are built on top of the `gazebo8` package.
-The steps to use them are:

- * Add the osrfoundation repository to your sources list.
- * Install `ros-$ROS_DISTRO-gazebo8-ros-pkgs` and/or `ros-$ROS_DISTRO-gazebo8-ros-control`
-   from the osrfoundation repository, which will install the `gazebo8` package.
- * Use catkin workspaces to compile the rest of the software used from source.

-### Gazebo 7.x series

-The OSRF repository provides `-gazebo7-` versions of ROS/Indigo gazebo wrappers (`gazebo7_ros_pkgs`) which are built on top of the `gazebo7` package.
-The steps to use them are:

- * Add the osrfoundation repository to your sources list.
- * Install `ros-$ROS_DISTRO-gazebo7-ros-pkgs` and/or `ros-$ROS_DISTRO-gazebo7-ros-control`
-   from the osrfoundation repository, which will install the `gazebo7` package.
- * Use catkin workspaces to compile the rest of the software used from source.

 ## FAQ